-Florida State ranked eighth in popularity nationwide among all prospective students, fifth among prospective African-American students and fourth among prospective Hispanic/ Latino students, based on the number of students who request that their Scholastic Aptitude Test (SAT) scores be sent to an institution.
-FSU was the only institution listed among the top 10 choices of all three prospective student categories it graduated.
+• Florida State ranked eighth in popularity nationwide among all prospective students, fifth among prospective African-American students and fourth among prospective Hispanic/Latino students, based on the number of students who request that their Scholastic Aptitude Test (SAT) scores be sent to an institution.
+FSU was the only institution listed among the top 10 choices of all three prospective student categories.

-FSU ranked 7th in the nation among public universities for 1993-97 in the number of African-American Ph.D. students
+FSU ranked 7th in the nation among public universities for 1993-97 in the number of African-American Ph.D. students it graduated.

-To better understand the world's cultural diversity, FSU undergraduate students are required to complete at least two liberal studies program at FSU.
+To better understand the world's cultural diversity, FSU undergraduate students are required to complete at least two courses that focus on diverse traditions beyond Western civilization.
+The multicultural study requirement, in effect since 1991, complements a long-established liberal studies program at FSU.

 In 1999, FSU created the Institute on War World II and the Human Experience to "save the memories of those who saved the world" by collecting letters, diaries, memoirs and photos from participants in the war effort, in order to preserve the materials for classroom teaching, scholarly research and public viewing.